JJLindsay/Dragons-Keep/README.md

 Welcome to Dragons-Keep
 ===========
 !!!<b>DISCLAIMER</b> - 04/01/2015 -This project is under going several <i><b>dramatic</b></i> refactorings in the coming weeks, primarily dealing with various creation design patterns: singleton, Factory, and more.
+A GUI and a name change is also coming soon...

 Dragons Keep is a text based adventure game written for ITEC 3860, Software Development I --This started as a course project but I have since heavily updated this and continue to do so...